Gilmore’s groin was first identified in 1980 by Consultant Surgeon Mr Jerry Gilmore, as a cause of longstanding, chronic

 - Coughing and sneezing may also cause groin pain.

-“It is claimed that in 30% of athletes there is a history of sudden injury but the majority indicate it to be a gradual overuse injury.”Mr. Jerry Gilmore
+“30% of athletes claim they have a sudden onset injury, but the majority indicate it to be a gradual overuse injury.”Mr. Jerry Gilmore

 What is Gilmore’s groin?

 “Is it a hernia?
-There is NOT a lump and so should not be thought to be a hernia.”Mr. Jerry Gilmore
+There is NOT a lump and so it is not thought to be a hernia.”Mr. Jerry Gilmore

 Other more suitable alternative names include groin disruption and sportsman’s groin.
-Gilmore’s groin is common in sports where a great deal of strain is placed on the groin and pelvic area through twisting and kicking movements.
+Gilmore’s groin is common in sports which places a large strain on the groin and pelvic area through twisting and kicking movements.
 If you play sports such as soccer, football or rugby you are more likely to suffer.

 The injury occurs at the junction of the leg and the torso.
-It involves the area (called an aponeurosis) where the abdominal muscles (Internal obliques, External obliques, and Transversus abdominis) converge to form the inguinal ligament.
+It involves the area (called aponeurosis) where the abdominal muscles (Internal obliques, External obliques, and Transversus abdominis) converge to form the inguinal ligament.

 The external oblique muscle has an archway through which several nerves and vessels pass.
 In Gilmore’s groin, a groin muscle tear causes this archway to open up much wider.
 Further tears in the oblique muscles cause them to lift up and away from the inguinal ligament.
 This, therefore, leaves the transverse abdominis muscle unsupported.